Metrobus (South East England)

-Brighton & Hove Bus and Coach Company Limited, trading as Metrobus, is a bus operator with routes in parts of Surrey, Kent, Sussex, and Greater London.
-Formed through a management buyout in 1983, Metrobus was purchased by the Go-Ahead Group in September 1999 and is now under the control of Brighton & Hove, part of the Go-Ahead Group.
+Metrobus is a bus operator running services in parts of Surrey, Kent, Sussex, and Greater London.
+Formed through a management buyout in 1983, Metrobus was purchased by the Go-Ahead Group in September 1999 and, following a reorganisation of the company in July 2014, the Metrobus brand became a trade name of Brighton & Hove while the legal Metrobus company became a subsidiary of Go-Ahead London.

-Metrobus previously operated many routes under contract to Transport for London in south and south-east London, but following a restructure, on 1 April 2014 these were transferred to Go-Ahead London under London General.
-The remaining commercial operations were brought under the control of Brighton & Hove on 1 July 2014.
-On 2 September 2023, the operations of Southdown Buses were transferred to Metrobus.
+Prior to the reorganisation of the company, Metrobus also operated many routes under contract to Transport for London in south and south-east London.
+These were transferred to Go-Ahead London's London General subsidiary on 1 April 2014.